Is This Sustainable: Black Minimalists™ (Updated)

 We’ve struggled with this concept and acknowledge that even in our personal lives we have not done this sufficiently or consistently.
 Engaging in this framework is our first structured attempt at reflecting on the joys and struggles of building Black Minimalists™.

-We are inviting you to join the celebration and the work with our forthcoming community ambassadors program.
-In November we will host a webinar about community as praxis: an introduction to the program.
+We are inviting you to join the celebration and the work with our forthcoming community groups program.
+In November, we will host a webinar about community as praxis: an introduction to the program.

 How do we integrate?